Energy stocks lift UK's FTSE 100, Vodafone shines | Headlines

 Energy stocks lift UK's FTSE 100, Vodafone shines

-The UK's FTSE 100 advanced on Monday as heavyweight energy stocks rose, tracking strength in crude oil prices, while Vodafone's shares topped the index after telecom firm Iliad submitted a proposal to create a joint venture in Italy.
-The blue-chip FTSE 100 gained 0.4% as of 0926 GMT, while the more domestically-focussed FTSE 250 mid-cap index also gained 0.2%.
+Britain's FTSE 100 climbed on Monday as heavyweight energy stocks rose, tracking strength in crude oil prices, while Vodafone's shares topped the list of gainers after telecom firm Iliad submitted a proposal to create a joint venture in Italy.
+The blue-chip FTSE 100 gained 0.5%, while the more domestically focused FTSE 250 mid-cap index edged 0.1% higher.

 - Country: